 But adapting transport practices to the weather is something producers can’t always do without losing a significant amount of revenue.
 In an industry with extremely small profit margins, sometimes the death of chickens on a truck is less costly than rescheduling a pick-up or arranging for an extra truck to come so the birds have more space.

-Dr. Trever Crowe from the University of Saskatchewan gives credit to transporters, acknowledging that many he has worked with are actively trying to address some of these issues that result in mortality.
-Dr. Crowe shared that the “most important thing is to keep birds dry.”
-If the chickens get wet, they are more susceptible.
-The cause of mortality is not always related to environmental conditions; sometimes a bird’s health is compromised prior to transport in ways that are undetectable.
+Dr. Trever Crowe from the University of Saskatchewan in Saskatoon gives credit to transporters, acknowledging that many he has worked with are actively trying to address some of the issues that result in bird deaths.
+Dr. Crowe says the “most important thing is to keep birds dry.”
+If the chickens get wet, they are more susceptible to getting sick or dying.
+The cause of death is not always related to environmental conditions, though.
+Sometimes a bird’s health is compromised before being transported, and that can be hard to spot during loading.

 What about laws and monitoring?

-The current and proposed Health of Animals Regulations that pertain to the transportation of animals puts forward standards that are either infrequently enforced or are impossible to meet unless allowing some stress and suffering to occur.
-The Canadian Food Inspection Agency, responsible for enforcing these regulations, views a certain amount of suffering as acceptable.
-Only once a threshold is reached will it trigger an investigation.
+The section of the Health of Animals Regulations that pertains to the transportation of animals includes standards that are either infrequently enforced or are impossible to meet unless allowing some stress and suffering to occur.
+The Canadian Food Inspection Agency (CFIA), the governing body responsible for enforcing these regulations, views a certain amount of suffering as acceptable.
+Only once a threshold is reached will it trigger an investigation by the CFIA.

 This is especially relevant to chickens.
 It is considered normal and acceptable for a certain number of chickens to die or become injured in transport.
 How many will depend on how tightly the chickens are loaded into the transport container, the size of the vehicle and environmental conditions.